Mark Reviews Movies

 Chan's casting as Luo, as well as his self-aware performance in the role, is the clearest point of the movie's potential.
 The actor isn't playing himself or even a disguised version of himself, of course, because he remains famous and in steady work despite his shifting priorities.
 Luo was never famous, missing out on a role that might have made him a star because he thought his student Yuanjie (Wu Jing) would be better (The pupil, now a celebrity, helps out his old master by providing autographed photos for Luo to sell).
 When Yuanjie spots Luo outside the studio, he decides to give his old teacher, not to mention Red Hare, a chance to perform some stunts for a movie that's currently in production.

-Luo's arc, though, is fascinating in the ways it does parallel Chan's own career (Yang uses footage of stunts and outtakes of injuries from Chan's older movies to great effect here), and that's aspect of this story is its most compelling and thoughtful.
+Luo's arc, though, is fascinating in the ways it does parallel Chan's own career (Yang uses footage of stunts and outtakes of injuries from Chan's older movies to great effect here), and that aspect of this story is its most compelling and thoughtful.
 The basics of it are that Luo and Red Hare start receiving regular work, Luo keeps daring himself and his horse to do increasingly dangerous things, and, eventually, the stuntman has to decide between being a stubborn old man chasing after some former glory or realizing that his health, as well as the well-being of his trusty horse, is worth more than glory.

 It's quite a shame, then, that Yang's screenplay seems far more interested in an assortment of subplots than the trials and evolution of its main character.
 The big one here is Luo's reunion with his estranged daughter Bao (Liu Haocun), whom he asks for help when a company comes looking to take custody of Red Hare in the aftermath of a lawsuit.
 Bao, who enlists the help of her lawyer boyfriend Mickey (Kevin Guo) to figure out that legal battle, becomes her father's conscience, as the two reconnect after a couple decades of him putting his career over family.
 The relationship, though, feels a bit disingenuous, especially since Luo seems to have more affection and concern for his horse than the daughter.